Tago Mago: Production and recording

 The recording process took three months to complete.
 Sessions often lasted up to 16 hours a day, with Czukay editing the band's long jams into structured songs.
 He used a pair of two-track tape recorders to capture the sessions, which limited the band.
 The group favored recording in the castle's entrance hall to take advantage of its natural reverberation.
 Czukay used only three microphones to capture the sessions, two of them shared between Suzuki and Liebezeit and the third carefully placed in the center of the studio.
-Because they did not have a mixing board or a separate engineer, the band gathered closer to the microphones, and tried to balance the sounds they played and the sounds of the amplifiers on the fly.
+Because they did not have a mixing console or a separate recording engineer, the band gathered closer to the microphones and tried to balance their levels on the fly.
 Czukay said that "if anyone had moved, it would've destroyed the recording.
 Keyboardist Irmin Schmidt experimented with oscillators in place of typical synthesizers on "Aumgn."

-Tago Mago was the first Can album to contain "in-between" recordings, for which Czukay secretly recorded the musicians jamming during pre-production sessions.
-He also captured in-between recordings of the shouts of a child who mistakenly entered the room during recording, as well as the howling of Christoph Vohwinkel's dog.
+Tago Mago was the first Can album to contain "in-between" recordings, for which Czukay secretly recorded the band jamming during pre-production sessions.
+He also captured recordings of the shouts of a child who mistakenly entered the room during recording, as well as the howling of Christoph Vohwinkel's dog.